Asset Division Lawyers

 - Goodwill and reputation

 Business property can be one of the most challenging components of property division in a high-asset divorce.
-For example, someone who owns business assets may be a co-owner or one investor among several or many, with a partial stake in the business – or perhaps one spouse has a greater interest in a business than the other.
-My firm can help you resolve any business property division issue that may arise during your divorce, no matter how complex.
+For example, someone who owns business assets may be a co-owner or one investor among several or many, with a partial stake in the business—or perhaps one spouse has a greater interest in a business than the other.
+We wish to help you resolve any business property division issue that may arise during your divorce, no matter how complex.

 The best time to protect your assets is prior to the marriage.
 How?
 By establishing a prenuptial agreement that can change the rules of community property.